 What is the Community Infrastructure Levy?

-The Community Infrastructure Levy (CIL) is a locally set charge (levy) that came into force on 6 April 2010 through the CIL Regulations 2010 (as amended).
+The CIL is a locally set charge (levy) that came into force on 6 April 2010 through the CIL Regulations 2010 (as amended).
 The CIL is a charge that local authorities in England (known as "charging authorities") can place on new development in their area.
 The money generated through the levy will contribute to the funding of infrastructure to support development growth in south Worcestershire.
-The CIL is being jointly prepared by the three south Worcestershire Councils of Malvern Hills District Council, Wychavon District Council and Worcester City Council.
+The CIL has been jointly prepared by the three south Worcestershire Councils of Malvern Hills District Council, Wychavon District Council and Worcester City Council.

 The South Worcestershire Infrastructure Delivery Plan (SWIDP) identifies the infrastructure needed to deliver the growth set out in the South Worcestershire Development Plan (SWDP).
 The levy will help to fund these requirements.